hyakumori/crm/README.md

 ***Caution***: Any styling changed within `MapContainer.vue` will be reflected across all pages that the `map-container` is called in.

 ### Map Element
-On Line 3 is the `vl-map` declaration.
+[The  `vl-map`] declaration.
 This contains styling for the map's size: `style="height: 400px; width: 100%;"` Changing this will change the size of the map on all pages.

 ### Map Container Panel Area